Auto Financing Does Not Preserve Cash Reserves

 Then, using the difference between the monthly payment of a higher priced new car and the monthly payment of a reasonably priced used car, start to make a small car payment to yourself each month in the form a deposit to your savings account.

-If you do that, each time you find yourself in need of more reliable transportation you will then be able finance a larger portion of the automobile loan yourself.
+If you do that, each time you find yourself in need of more reliable transportation, you will then be able to finance a larger portion of the automobile loan yourself.

 As your principal and interest savings add up, you will eventually be able to pay cash for your automobiles.
 And because you'll be paying with cash that you've already worked hard to earn, I guarantee you will be far more thrifty when it comes to car buying.